Knickerbocker Greys: The Knickerbocker Greys today

 The program is open to boys and girls ages 7 to 16, and meet on Tuesday afternoons from 4:45 - 6pm during the school year.
 The Greys meet at the Park Avenue Armory at East 67th Street, where they learn traditional marching, practice color guards, practice public speaking and learn about history.

-Other activities include field trips to NY Historical Society, historical sites, community events, Veterans events and CPR lessons.
+Other activities include field trips to NY Historical Society, historical sites, parades, inaugurations, community events, Veterans events and CPR lessons.

 As cadets master new skills, they pass on their knowledge to the younger cadets.
 The Greys appear in public events in New York, performing color guards for historical and civic events, marching in the Veteran's Day and Flag Day Parades, taking part in George Washington's Inauguration reenactment, and wreath laying at The Soldier's and Sailor's Monument on Memorial Day.
 The Greys is a 501(c)(3) charitable organization and offers financial assistance to families in need.

-In March 2022, the Armory moved to evict the Greys from their lifelong home in the 800 square foot space they use there.
-If the state of New York, which owns the Armory, does not give the Greys a direct lease, they will be left homeless.